felipe-alvarezv/telegram-discord-application/README.md

 <b>Note:</b> As of right now this application only supports text messages, soon I will work on media such as images and videos.

 <b>How to configure it?</b><br>
+First, the script must be executed in order to create all the necessary configuration files.
+These files will include 'config.json', 'channels.json' and 'webhooks.json'.
+These files must be altered and configured correctly for this application to work as intended.

 Telegram Application Credentials:<br>
-Once the script is executed for the first time, it will create 'config.json'.
-In this file, you must specify the details of the Telegram application you created.
+After the creation of 'config.json', you must specify the details of Telegram application that are provided on their website in this file.

 Channel IDs:<br>
-After entering the correct credentials, the script must be executed a second time to create 'channels.json'.
-This file will contain the names and IDs of the channels separated by a delimiter.
-The name is irrelevant, but the channel's ID must be valid.
+The 'channels.json' file will contain the information of the Telegram channels that you want to get the messages from.
+In this file you will need to specify their name and ID.

+<b>Note:</b> The channel ID must be valid or no messages will be detected.

 To get the IDs of the Telegram channels you can run 'get_channels.py' which was designed as a standalone program just for this purpose.
 This program will list all of the channels along with their names and IDs.

 Discord Webhooks:<br>
-The script must be executed for a third time in order to create 'webhooks.json', which will be required to specify the Discord channel webhooks.

-After the previous steps, a Discord Webhook must created.
+The 'webhooks.json' file will contain all the Discord webhooks which will be used to send the messages.
 The article below contains information regarding the creation of a webhook.<br>
 Discord Webhook Creation - https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks<br>

-After the webhook has been created, proceed to specify the name and link in the 'webhooks.json' file.
+After the webhook has been created, proceed to specify the name and URL in the 'webhooks.json' file.

 <b>Video Tutorial:</b><br>
 Coming soon...